 One reason is that we're swimming in an email deluge.
 According to research by the McKinsey Global Institute, the average employee spends two and a half hours per day dealing with email.
 That's equivalent to 81 working days every year—or a quarter of your working life.

-Meanwhile, research by techology research consultancy The Radicati Group found that the average business user sent or received 108 emails per day in 2013.
+Meanwhile, research by technology research consultancy The Radicati Group found that the average business user sent or received 108 emails per day in 2013.
 That's set to rise to 116 emails per day by 2017.

 Little wonder, then, that there are so many sloppily written emails floating through cyberspace.
 Who has the time to waste composing eloquent messages when there's so much to write?